 The concrete mushrooms of Albania

-Back in the day when Enver Hoxha ruled, he banned travelling in foreign countries and following religion.
+Back in the day when Enver Hoxha ruled, he banned traveling in foreign countries and the following of religion.
 He created the campaign that the only religion of Albania is Albanianism.
 But his happiness didn’t last.
 Because when the great powers were joining forces in creating the NATO he became dreadful of what would happen to him.
 The country had enough concrete and iron.
 He ordered the Albanian army to build these mushroom lookalike bunkers.
 The sole purpose of the Bunkers was to protect the country from a potential war during the cold war era.
 The bunkers planted a sense of paranoia to the Albanian people.
 They waited for a war that never came.
 The regime was over in 1985, the day he died and freed the country from isolation and fear.

 Making use of the past: What happened to the Bunkers?

-Long after his cold regime these Bunkers exist as a memoir of the past.
+Long after his cold regime, these Bunkers exist as a memoir of the past.
 The grey, tall and wide Bunkers, built for each to fit a limited number of people in them.
-These small buildings, became homes to homeless people and stray dogs.
+These small buildings became homes to homeless people and stray dogs.
 But that is not all, as each story where we make use of the remains of the past, the Albanians started making use of these Bunkers.

 After the fall of the communist regime, the people destroyed around half of them as to erase the not so pleasant history, of how the economy drops after the money is spent in building things that one doesn’t need.
 But the other half remains still.
-People, however, have learnt how to make something greater with them.
+People, however, have learned how to make something greater with them.
 Some have built hotels and restaurants.
 Others have made tattoo shops in them.
 The state itself has even turned some into museums to show the unforgotten history.

 When people visit Albania, they expect to see a country full of scars and bruises from the past.
-Moreover, they expect to see people that are sad about what they had endured during the communism but the truth stands out.
+Moreover, they expect to see people that are sad about what they had endured during communism but the truth stands out.
 The truth is, Albanians do not mind the bunkers anymore.
 They have moved forward.

 Overall the bunkers deserve a visit as they serve as a reminder of a war that never happened and that is something that makes Albania stand out.
 The fact that they have something historic that doesn’t date more than 40 years ago.
 If you travel to Albania, don’t forget to see the Bunkers.